chcly/CmdUi/README.md

 # CmdUi

-CmdUi is a basic cross platform console UI display context.
+CmdUi is a basic cross platform console UI.
 The aim of this project is to extract the UI code from the HackComputer project, test it and `possibly` develop it further.

 ## Testing